 Make Matter a Priority When You Buy

-Use the guidance in this article to evaluate models, ask the right questions, and configure your fridge to deliver maximum value and reliability.
-Choose Matter now so your next refrigerator is not just smart today but remains dependable and secure for years and future upgrades.
+Use the guidance in this article to evaluate models, ask the right questions, and configure your fridge for maximum value and reliability.
+Choose Matter now so your next refrigerator isn’t just smart today, but remains dependable and secure for years to come.